 characters will be added to their O scale range in the years to come.

-most toy shops sell them, most kids would’ve owned or played with them, and is one of the longest running ranges of
+to present day, most toy shops sell them, most kids would’ve owned or played with them, and is one of the longest running

 models available; Thomas, Edward, Henry, Gordon, James, Percy, Toby, Mavis, Bill, Ben, Henrietta, Annie, Clarabel, a Troublesome

 Truck, Harold, and Terence.
 The “new” items for 1994 were available in 1993, having a wonderful range of items.

 The items available in 1994 were Duck, Donald, Douglas, Daisy, BoCo, Express Coach, Troublesome Brakevan, Sodor Line Caboose,